tardis-dev/serum-vial/README.md

 ### Endpoint URL

-- [ws://localhost:8000/v1/ws](ws://localhost:8000/v1/ws) - assuming serum-vial runs locally on default port without SSL enabled
+- **[ws://localhost:8000/v1/ws](ws://localhost:8000/v1/ws)** - assuming serum-vial runs locally on default port without SSL enabled

-- [wss://serum-vial.tardis.dev/v1/ws](wss://serum-vial.tardis.dev/v1/ws) - demo serum-vial server endpoint
+- **[wss://serum-vial.tardis.dev/v1/ws](wss://serum-vial.tardis.dev/v1/ws)** - demo serum-vial server endpoint

 <br/>

 ### Subscribing to data feeds

-To begin receiving real-time market data feed messages, you must first send a subscribe message to the server indicating which channels and markets to receive.
+To begin receiving real-time market data feed messages, you must first send a subscribe message to the server indicating [channels](#supported-channels--corresponding-message-types) and [markets](#supported-markets) for which you want the data being received.

 If you want to unsubscribe from channel and markets, send an unsubscribe message.
 The structure is equivalent to subscribe messages except `op` field which should be set to `"op": "unsubscribe"`.